Nana-Chief/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

     Write a script that encodes and decodes text using the rot13              encryption.
 Assume ASCII

 16. The eggs of the brood need to be and odd number.
     Write eggs of the brood need to be an odd number.

+17. I'm an instant star.
+Just add water and stir.
+    Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.

+    * WATER is in base water
+    * STIR is in base stir.
+    * The result should be in base bestchol